DepressedBunnys/GBF-Timers/V2/README.md

 Your data is encrpyted using AES256-CBC [256-bit Advanced Encryption Standard in Cipher Block Chaining mode], this protects your data by encrypting your data from the client to the secure database, TDE is also supported.

+## How to access for free
+[Click here](https://discord.com/api/oauth2/authorize?client_id=795361755223556116&permissions=1642787765494&scope=bot%20applications.commands) to invite GBF Timers to your server with the required permissions

 ## New Features

 - Enhanced system performance and less loading times: